More than 80 percent of all ASU students receive some form of financial assistance every year.

 Need-based scholarships require completion of the FAFSA.
 Note deadlines (most occur between December and March) and requirements.
 Continue searching for scholarships throughout the year as new scholarships are posted regularly.

-If you are selected for financial aid verification, you will be sent an email from ASU notifying you to check My ASU under My Tasks for a current list of requested items, including instructions and/or forms needed to complete your file.
-Please complete any To Do items on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
+ASU will send an email to your ASU email account notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
+Please complete any Priority Tasks items on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
 February through September are peak processing times, please allow up to four weeks for ASU to process submitted items.
-Keep up on your To Do list as new requests for items may arise throughout the year.
+Check your Priority Tasks checklist periodically as new requests for items may arise throughout the year.

 The awarding process usually begins in April for continuing ASU students.
 After all requested items needed for verification are processed by Student Financial Assistance, you will receive a Financial Aid Notification (FAN).
 Your FAN lists your offered financial aid for the entire academic year (i.e., fall through spring).
 Offered awards are contingent upon full-time enrollment (i.e., 12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, need and application completion date.
 If your enrollment changes, we will prorate your awards through the 21st class day of the semester.
 Please see our Census Policy for complete details on how your enrollment affects your awards.